 When it comes to candidacy for dental implants, one of the most important things is the strength and density of your jaw bone.
 Dental implants are inserted directly into your jaw bone, and your bone must be strong and dense enough to hold the implant in place while it permanently bonds with your jaw.
 This process is known as “osseointegration.”
 If your jaw is not strong enough for a dental implant, the dental implant may fail to completely merge with the jaw bone, leading to implant failure.

 There’s good news, though!
 With proper treatment planning, the team at New Horizon Institute can assess the strength and density of your jaw bone, and recommend pre-implant surgeries like bone grafts to strengthen your jaw.
-With a bone graft, you can still get a dental implant in Tempe, even if you’ve experienced bone resorption after tooth loss.
+With a bone graft, you can still get a dental implant in Gilbert, even if you’ve experienced bone resorption after tooth loss.

 Once you’ve gotten your dental implant from New Horizon Institute, your dentist will provide you with a list of instructions to follow as you heal and recover.
 If you follow these instructions closely, your dental implant will heal properly, stabilize, and bond with your jaw bone permanently.